 |3.
 Sent by||The purchaser of goods who found one or more discrepancies/defects in the goods.||Sales team who have sold off the goods.|

 |4.
 Accounting entry||In the buyer’s account, the supplier account is debited and the purchase return is credited.||In the seller’s account, the sales return account is debited and the customer account is credited.|

 |5.
 Result||The purchase account is reduced.||The sales account is reduced.|

 |6.
 Ink used||Blue ink.||Red ink.|

-Understanding debit note and credit note is very important for any business because at different times, you may need to issue each of these.
+Understanding both is very important for any business because, at different times, you may need to issue each of these.
 While issuing a debit note or credit note, one thing you should remember that you cannot issue a note just like that.
 You should do your own due diligence, see through the goods yourself, and then see whether there’s any other alternative.

 Video on Debit Note vs Credit Note

-This has been a guide to differences between Debit Note vs Credit Note, its examples and infographics along with comparison table.
-You may also have a look at the following articles on accounting to learn more about accounting.
+This has been a guide to Debit Note vs Credit Note.
+Here we discuss the top differences between them with infographics and comparison table.
+You may also have a look at the following articles to learn more about accounting.